hakirisec/hakiri_toolbelt/README.md

 # Secure Rails with Hakiri

 Hakiri is a command line interface (CLI) for the Hakiri platform.
-It allows Ruby on Rails developers to automate version scraping of servers, databases and other technologies used in their stacks.
+It allows Ruby on Rails developers to automate version scraping of Ruby gems, servers, databases and other technologies used in their stacks.
 For each technology Hakiri shows CVE vulnerabilities.
 Here is a snippet of how it works:

 ~~~
 $ hakiri system:scan